AbdielNie/abdielnie.github.io/_pages/about.md

 Feel free to reach out if you'd like to [chat](mailto:Liangyu.Nie@UTDallas.edu) :)

 I am interested in natural language processing.
-More specifically (yet still vague), I am interested in the following questions:

-1. How do we build efficient (data- and computing-) models that can answer "complex and compositional" questions, and questions with non-definite answer formats in the real world?
-2. How are large language models applied in the scientific field?
-3. How to balance the capabilities of large language models?
+More specifically NLP for Science(Material Discovery, Drug Discovery, Psychology etc.)